Trademark Infringement and Litigation

 The claim may require: stop using the program, delete changes to the program that were made without the permission of the copyright holder, compensate for the losses caused or pay compensation, withdraw media with copies of the program, and publish information about the violation of the right.

-When it is possible to go to court
+When it is Possible to Go to Court

 If the infringer of the copyright holder’s rights to a computer program has not fulfilled the requirements of the copyright holder, he may apply to the Board of Intellectual Property cases of the Supreme Court.
 Our experienced intellectual property lawyers are ready to advise you on all issues related to the protection of the right to a computer program and represent your interests in court.